mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/16-web-analytics.markdown

 category: page
 slug: web-analytics
 sort-order: 0716
-meta: Web analytics tools collect, process and visualize data from web visitors so developers can better serve their users.
+meta: Web analytics tools collect and visualize data from visitors so developers can better serve users.
 Learn more about web analytics on Full Stack Python.

 # Web analytics